wazuh/wazuh-documentation/source/cloud-security/azure/posture-management.rst

 Cloud Security Posture Management simulation
 --------------------------------------------

-We simulate sample security alerts in Microsoft Defender for Cloud.
+Simulate sample security alerts in Microsoft Defender for Cloud.
 These alerts mimic real life attacks in a cloud environment.

 To create sample alerts, follow the steps below: